llabsic/Quizily/README.md

 # Quizily

-A e-larning plateform for student to test their potential and completing compitative mcqs.
-It provide leaderboards, progress and more.
+An e-larning platform for students to test their potential and compete with other users of their course.
+It has leaderboards, progress and many more.

 ## Contributors